 In most cases, indefinitely.
 Any data that violate the Terms of Deposit or which fails to meet minimum standards for retention may be withdrawn.
 For example, we may eventually remove deposits that consist of unusable/obsolete files or are inadequately described.
 Files that are larger in size may have higher standards for retention.
 The DOI for all records will be retained and will lead to a tombstone page listing the reason for withdrawal.

 CaltechDATA is a service of the Caltech library as part of CODA (libguides.caltech.edu/CODA).
 All members of the Caltech community can upload research data for long term preservation and public access.

 Who can upload files to CaltechDATA?

 Any member of the Caltech community with an access.caltech username can upload files to CaltechDATA.
 For issues with your username or password, please contact IMSS at imss.caltech.edu/get-support.

 What can I upload to CaltechDATA?

 You must have the rights to any data you deposit.
 Data cannot violate the publicity, privacy or confidentiality rights of others or be covered by HIPPA or FERPA.
-Read our Terms of Deposit for complete details.
+Read our Terms of Deposit at data.caltech.edu/terms for complete details.